marcelatuler/SmartContractsLecture/HealthDataTutorial.md

    - Briefly describe what the function does and why it’s important.
    - If relevant, mention the `require` conditions.

-In an **exam** scenario, your function table should be concise but clear, enabling someone who has never seen the contract before to understand its functions at a glance.

----

 ## Complete Function Table: HealthData Contract